Richard Ernest Dupuy: Later career

-After the war Dupuy returned to the War Department's Bureau of Public Relations, serving as its acting director until his retirement, as a colonel, in 1946.
+After the war Dupuy returned to the War Department's Bureau of Public Relations, serving as its acting director until his retirement, as a colonel, in May 1946.
+His military honors include two awards of the Legion of Merit.

 Dupuy was a military historian and had written a number of books in the inter-war years during his spare time.
 He returned to this passion in retirement and wrote 100 articles and short stories, as well as 22 published books.
 Dupuy often collaborated with his son, also a military historian, who had served in the US Army as a colonel and commanded an artillery battery during the Burma campaign.

-Richard Ernest Dupuy also served as an associate editor of the Army-Navy-Air Force Journal for five years and was a director and staff editor of the Historical Evaluation and Research Organization from 1963.
-Dupuy died on April 25, 1975 at the Walter Reed Army Medical Center, Washington DC.
+Dupuy also served as an associate editor of the Army-Navy-Air Force Journal for five years and was a director and staff editor of the Historical Evaluation and Research Organization (HERO) from 1963.
+In March 1966, he was inducted as an honorary member of the U.S. Military Academy Class of 1913.

+In their later years, Dupuy and his wife lived in Arlington, Virginia.
+He died on April 25, 1975, at the Walter Reed Army Medical Center, Washington, D.C.
+Dupuy and his wife are buried at Arlington National Cemetery.